MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/intent-bot-setup.md

 # Configure intent-based suggestions for Copilot Studio bot

-As an administrator, you'll no longer need to manually create customer intent agent topics that could be deprecated.
+As an administrator, you'll no longer need to manually create and manage Copilot Studio topics that could be deprecated.

 Intent assist discovers historical data and maintains an up-to-date intent library, along with the attributes to support intent determination, interview, and fulfillment, leading to much higher deflection.